scaui0/QuizEnchanter/README.md

 ```

 ## Plugin Development
 Not enough quiz types?
 Let's create your own plugin and define your own quiz types!

 A plugin is a folder containing at least one file: a configuration file `extension.json`.
-This simple plugin cannot register quiz types.
+A plugin that has only one file (`extension.json`) cannot register quiz types.
+\
 If you want to register quiz types (why else would you create a plugin?), you must have at least one Python file,
 which is linked in the `files` array of the configuration file.

 The builtin quiz types are defined by the `default` plugin.

 Here is a step-by-step guide:
 1. Create a folder that should ideally have the name of the plugin.
+You mustn't do that, but it's more comfortable and clear.
-2. Create the plugin main file, which is a Python file.
+2. Create the plugin main file, which is a Python file (`.py`).
 3. Copy the following template inside a new `extension.json` file, which is in the main folder:
     ```json
     {